-- Use a good quality silicone caulk and seal cracks around windows, doors, utility pipes, siding, behind chimneys and underneath wood fascia and other openings.
+- Use a good quality silicone caulk and seal cracks around windows, doors, utility pipes, siding, behind chimneys and underneath the wood fascia and other openings.

 - Repair or replace damaged screens on doors and windows.

-- Replace weather stripping around windows and doors.
+- Replace weather-stripping around windows and doors.

 - Plant Mums – Asian lady beetles do not like mums.
-Be proactive and plant mums around windows and entrances of home.
+Be proactive and plant mums around windows and entrances of the home.

 - Lady beetles do not like citrus or citronella scents.
 Make a citrus spray with orange or lemon essential oil diluted in water.
 Spray liberally around areas such as windows and doors where ladybugs congregate.

-- If Asian lady beetles have already entered your home, use a vacuum cleaner to vacuum them up, and dispose in a plastic bag.
+- If Asian lady beetles have already entered your home, use a vacuum cleaner to vacuum them up, and dispose of in a plastic bag.